aicenter/FUP/lectures/lecture09.md

 andThen (Just x) f = f x
 ```

 We will discuss this pattern much more in future lectures.
-It is known as a `Monad` and put another
+It is known as a `Monad` and puts another
 very powerful tool into our box of Haskell goodies:
 ```haskell
 safeSecond :: [a] -> Maybe a